nljubesi/nljubesi.github.io/README.md

-I am senior researcher at the [Department of Knowledge Technologies](http://kt.ijs.si) at the Jožef Stefan Institute, and the [Laboratory for Cognitive Modeling](http://lkm.fri.uni-lj.si) at the Faculty for Information and Communication Science, University of Ljubljana.
+I am senior researcher at the [Department of Knowledge Technologies](http://kt.ijs.si) at the Jožef Stefan Institute, the [Laboratory for Cognitive Modeling](http://lkm.fri.uni-lj.si) at the Faculty for Information and Communication Science, University of Ljubljana, and the [Institute for Contemporary History](https://www.inz.si), Ljubljana.
 I mostly work in the areas of natural language processing, computational linguistics and computational social science.

 ## Publications